Ababil-100: Characteristics

-The Al Fat'h was a solid-propellant ballistic missile having a length of 6.7 m and a diameter of 0..5 m yet a 1.4 m diameter with fins.
-It weighed 1200 kg and utilized a motor weighing 770-856 kg and carried a payload mass of 260-300 kg with a 160-170 kg HE warhead and carried propellant weighing up to 828 kg.
+The Al Fat'h was a solid-propellant ballistic missile having a length of 6.7 m and a diameter of 0.5 m without, and 1.4 m with fins.
+It weighed 1200 kg, utilized a motor weighing 770–856 kg and could carry two types of warhead: a 260–300 kg unitary warhead, containing 160–170 kg of explosive, and a cluster warhead.
 In the words of a UN inspector it was a "Badr-2000 Junior".
-The missile probably used the rocket engine of Condor-I (Alacran).
 The airframe was made of 4 mm thick 30CrMoV9 steel sheet.
-The Al-Fat'h missile was designed to be launched from the S-75 Dvina TEL and was mounted in a storage box with an integrated rail launcher.
-The unguided version was simply Fin stabilized however the guided version would use a complex system of Actuators and Canards with indigenous computers yet imported gyroscopes and accelerometers composing its INS.
-Although the HE warhead of this missile was the same as that used in the Al-Samoud missile however the submunition warhead was the KB-1 submunition which was used in Ababil-50, it operated a barometric fuze.
-The Unguided missile would carry 850-900 submunitions, each submunition weighing 30 g and the submunitions would be dispersed at the height of 2±0.5 km.
-The missiles range was greater than 150 km.
-The Al-Fat'h system had a high failure rate with 30% ending in failure and 10% of motors experiencing catastrophic failure during firing.
+The Ababil-100 launcher was an SM-90 launcher from the S-75 Dvina surface-to-air missile, mounted on the same chassis as the M-87 Orkan multiple rocket launcher, known in Iraq as Ababil-50.
+The unguided version of the Ababil-100 was simply fin stabilized.
+However, the guided version would use a complex system of actuators and canards, with an imported inertial guidance system.
+While the HE warhead of this missile was the same as that used in the Al-Samoud 2, the cluster warhead was filled with 850-900 KB-1 submunitions, which were also used in Ababil-50 rockets, and triggered by a barometric fuze.
+The submunitions would be dispersed at a height of 1.5–2 km, which was found to be too low.
+Due to the 2003 invasion of Iraq, the cluster warhead never was developed to a fully satisfactory standard.
+The missile's range was greater than 150 km.
+The Al-Fat'h system had a high failure rate with up to 30% of the missiles failing upon launch, and several suffered in-flight disintegrations.

 Operational history

-The guided version was ready for testing just before the Iraq war however it could not be tested, the Iraqis also had a plan to extend the range of this missile to 200 km however this could not be achieved.
-50 individual test firings took place between 2000 and 2002 in which 17 were static motor tests and 33 were flight tests.
-The unguided version failed to achieve the desired CEP of 750 m.
-During the Iraq War Iraq fired 12 to 16 of these missiles.
-The Maximum tested range of the missile was 161 km yet sources suggest that the real range was greater had the Coalition forces not intercepted the missile.